-This component is completed in Year 12 Performance and Working Notebook 30% of A level
+This component is completed in Year 13.

-Completed in Year 13 Performance and Reflective Report 30% of A level
+Performance and Reflective Report 30% of A level

-WHERE CAN DRAMA & THEATRE TAKE YOU?
+WHERE CAN DRAMA TAKE YOU?

-Drama students can move onto studying drama as part of a single or joint honours degree at leading universities, or may choose to train at Drama Schools.
+Drama students can move onto studying Drama as part of a single or joint honours degree at leading universities, or may choose to train at Drama schools.

-However, not all students leave for drama-based degrees; and drama and theatre is also a facilitating A level, supporting students to pursue courses in English, law, history, anthropology, politics and more.
+However, not all students leave for Drama-based degrees; and Drama and Theatre is also a facilitating A level, supporting students to pursue courses in English, Law, History, Anthropology, Politics and more.